lipenco/rgsoc-blog/source/posts/2013-07-09-are-we-there-yet.md

 title: Are we there yet?
 ---

 No!
 Why should I write my own JS code if there are so many nice books to read about it.
 The suspense just keep me hooked into reading more and more of them.
-It is a drama and the climax seems to be reachable.
+It is a drama and the climax seems to be unreachable.

 [Eloquent JavaScript](http://eloquentjavascript.net/) is the best position about JS I've read so far.
 Not only because I can read it in Polish.
 I am working my ass off doing (most of) book's exercises, but let's face it - it is just not right.